Matt Riddle: Independent circuit (2014–2018)

 On October 29, 2014, it was reported that Riddle was training for a career in professional wrestling.
-Riddle made his professional wrestling debut on February 7, 2015, at the Monster Factory in Paulsboro, New Jersey.
-In July 2015, he won the Monster Factory Heavyweight Championship.
-On September 15, 2015, it was announced that Riddle had signed with the World Wrestling Network (WWN) to work the October Evolve events.
-Riddle later confirmed that he had taken part in a WWE tryout, which led to them setting up the booking with Evolve.
+Riddle made his debut on February 7, 2015, at the Monster Factory in Paulsboro, New Jersey.
+In July, he won the Monster Factory Heavyweight Championship.
+On September 15, it was announced that Riddle had signed with the World Wrestling Network (WWN) to work the October Evolve events, which he later confirmed after taking part in a WWE tryout.
 On January 24, 2016, Riddle won Evolve's Style Battle tournament.
-On April 8, it was reported that Riddle had signed a contract with Evolve's parent company WWN.
+On April 8, Riddle signed a contract with Evolve's parent company WWN.
 On September 3, Riddle made his debut for Pro Wrestling Guerrilla (PWG), entering the 2016 Battle of Los Angeles tournament, from which he was eliminated in his first round match by Kyle O'Reilly.
-In October 2016, Riddle took on Cody Rhodes at New York promotion House of Glory's show titled Unbreakable in a losing effort.
+In October, Riddle faced Cody Rhodes at New York promotion House of Glory's show titled Unbreakable in a losing effort.